phillip9077/old-website/README.md

 **Version 1.1**

-HTML code files and a CSS file for my portfolio website

 This is a website dedicated to highlighting my computer science portfolio.
 I wanted to produce this website to, not only showcase my personal projects and experiences, but also to learn HTML/CSS.
 Just like any coding language, I know I have only scratched the surface, but any new topic requires us to start from scratch!